odea-project/qAlgorithms/report/discussion_tests.md

 Similarly, if a change to the instrumentation is made, there needs to be a user friendly way to exclude previous measurements from indfluencining the baseline of new measurements.

+For some possible outliers, only one of the three tests resulted in a detection.
+Here, it is necessary to establish concrete decision parameters for when to consider such a measurement an outlier.

 # Planned Expansions to qAlgorithms
 Data visualisation is currently (19.08.2024) not implemented for qAlgorithms.